vesdev/ansible_doppelgaenger/README.md

   ```
   TODO: kifinix.py could possibly automate this in the future

-2. Run ``nix develop``
+3. Run ``nix develop``
-3. Then init a profile with ``kifinix init <name> <playbooks_directory> (optional: --legacy)``
+4. Then init a profile with ``kifinix init <name> <playbooks_directory> (optional: --legacy)``
-  You probably want --legacy if youre planning to use older debian versions.
+  You probably want --legacy if you're planning to use older debian versions.
   (you can create multiple profiles)
-4. switch to the profile you created with ``kifinix switch <name>``
+5. switch to the profile you created with ``kifinix switch <name>``
-5. your active profile will be in env/ so just cd into it
+6. your active profile will be in env/ so just cd into it
-4. Configure ansible-vault password path (vault_password_file) in ansible.cfg.
+7. Configure ansible-vault password path (vault_password_file) in ansible.cfg.
-  TODO: kifinix.py could also do this
+  TODO: kifinix.py could also be made to do this

 TIP: on nixos you need to configure the network ranges
 ```nix